mohit-k-s/gendia/grammar.md

 # GenDia Grammar Specification

-This document and the test cases are created using Claude Sonnet 4 This document defines the complete grammar for `.gendia` files used by the GenDia diagram generator.
+This document defines the complete grammar for `.gendia` files used by the GenDia diagram generator.

 ## File Structure